How is heart failure treated?

 - Beta-blocker if you have high blood pressure

-Stage B is considered pre-heart failure.
+Stage B is considered a pre-heart failure.
 It means you have been diagnosed with systolic left ventricular dysfunction but have never had symptoms of heart failure.
 Most people with Stage B heart failure have an echocardiogram (echo) that shows an ejection fraction (EF) of 40% or less.
 This category includes people who have heart failure and reduced EF (HF rEF) due to any cause.

 Stage B treatment